If visitors are not converting on your website, then obviously, there is a problem that is stopping them.

 - The conversion rate for each design: this number is determined by dividing the number of conversions for a design by the unique visitors for that design.

-- The confidence level for each design: a statistical term indicating the certainty that your test that will produce the same result if the same experiment is conducted across many separate data sets in different experiments.
+- The confidence level for each design: a statistical term indicating the certainty that your test will produce the same result if the same experiment is conducted across many separate data sets in different experiments.

 Think of confidence level as the probability of having a result.
 So, if a challenger produces a 20% increase in conversions with a 95% confidence, then you assume that you have an excellent probability of getting the same result when selecting that challenger as your default design.
 It also indicates that you have a 5% chance that your test results were due to random chance, and a 5% possibility that you found a wrong winner.